ramon-astudillo/stft_up_tools/README.md

         example2.m

-Here the previous STFT-UP apprximation is used to propagate the residual mean square error (MSE) of the Wiener filter, thus attaining a minimum MSE (MMSE) estimator in MFCC domain (MMSE-MFCC), see
+Here the previous STFT-UP approximation is used to propagate the residual mean square error (MSE) of the Wiener filter, thus attaining a minimum MSE (MMSE) estimator in MFCC domain (MMSE-MFCC), see

         [3] R. F. Astudillo, R. Orglmeister, "Computing MMSE Estimates and Residual Uncertainty directly in the Feature Domain of ASR using STFT Domain Speech Distortion Models", IEEE Transactions on Audio, Speech and Language Processing, Vol. 21 (5), pp 1023-1034, 2013

 for details.
-This matlab script is also though to process a batch of files and thus allow to reproduce the front-end used in this paper.
+This Matlab script is also thought to process a batch of files and thus allow to reproduce the front-end used in this paper.
 To reproduce experiments using HTK, you will also need the voicebox toolbox

         http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html